inconspicuous-creations/Inconspicuous.Framework/README.md

 ### Key Features

-* DI container with decorator support and MEF-style annotations that works on IOS.
+* DI container with decorator support and MEF-style annotations that works with AOT-devices.
 * View mediation and view models to separate view logic and business logic.
 * Support for multiple contexts in one scene and/or loading sub-contexts from external scenes.
 * Rx-powered command system that allow type-safe processing of asynchronous events and results.